 In total, degree candidates complete 24 units of core courses and select an 12-unit specialization from among the following four areas: Instructional Dimensions of L2 Learning, Sociocultural Dimensions of L2 Learning, Cognitive Dimensions of L2 Learning, or Linguistics Dimensions of L2 Learning.
 In addition, candidates choose a minor field (consisting of 12 or more units depending on field) and must complete a minimum of 18 dissertation units.

 Prospective Ph.D. candidates complete a qualifying exercise within one year of entry into the program.
 Before formal admittance to candidacy, all students must demonstrate a thorough knowledge of one language other than English, and must pass a written and oral comprehensive examination in both the major and minor fields of study.
 A final oral examination is required in defense of the dissertation.
 Please see the SLAT student handbook for complete details on degree requirements.

 Rationale for Coursework

-To ensure that a student is well trained in the interdisciplinary field of SLAT, it is necessary to have a coursework plan that includes both core requirement courses and an area of specialization.
-The SLAT faculty believes that a SLAT scholar must have a solid grounding in linguistics, psycholinguistics, and sociolinguistics, as well as second language acquisition theory and teaching practice.
+The SLAT faculty believes that a SLAT scholar must have a solid grounding in linguistics, psycholinguistics, and sociolinguistics, as well as second language acquisition theory and teaching methods and approaches.
 Therefore, the core requirements include courses in each of these areas.
 In addition, a SLAT scholar must be well versed in research methods, research design, and approaches to analyzing and interpreting research findings.
-Accordingly, research-related and statistics courses are included as a part of the core requirements and in the areas of specialization.
+Accordingly, research-related and statistics courses are included as a part of the core requirements.

 Time to Degree